rozachatz/money-transfer-api/README.md

 Once you are logged in to the H2 console, you can view and interact with the database used by the MoneyTransfer API.

 ### Data Model
+In this section, you will find an overview of the entities (or tables) used in the application's data model.
 #### Account Entity
+The Account entity represents a bank account and has the following attributes:

 | Field     | Description                    |
 |-----------|--------------------------------|